-- 4.1.2.1 identify stakeholders that affect and influence the Profession's interests; - 4.1.2.2 engage with its key stakeholders in order to understand their needs; - 4.1.2.3 provide operating structures to encourage and facilitate Member and Associate involvement on a regional and constituency basis; - 4.1.2.4 promote the common interests of Members and Associates; - 4.1.2.5 promote, market and protect the Institute's brands and all designations relating to Members and Associates; - 4.1.2.6 forge strong relationships with relevant international accountancy and business-related bodies as well as accountancy bodies in other countries to ensure that the voice of the Profession in South Africa is recognised internationally; and - 4.1.2.7 negotiate appropriate reciprocal membership agreements with other aligned professional organisations.

-4.1.3 To support and encourage the advancement of skills and knowledge and ensure Members have the appropriate competencies

-The Institute must support lifelong learning in order that the Profession remains relevant in all services that its Members provide.
-For that purpose, it should, inter alia -

-- 4.1.3.1 advance the theory and practice of accountancy, and professional and business skills and knowledge; - 4.1.3.2 monitor developments and changes in the professional and business environments both locally and internationally; - 4.1.3.3 set standards for the Profession; - 4.1.3.4 assist Members and Associates to adapt to changes in the professional and business environments and to exploit competitive advantages; - 4.1.3.5 provide professional and business information to enable Members and Associates to remain competent and competitive; and - 4.1.3.6 encourage Members and Associates to continuously enhance their professional and business knowledge and skills and provide training where appropriate.
+4.1.2.4 promote the common interests of Members and Associates; 4.1.2.5 promote, market and protect the Institute's brands and all designations relating to Members and Associates; 4.1.2.6 forge strong relationships with relevant international accountancy and business-related bodies as well as national accountancy bodies in other countries, to ensure that the voice of the Profession in South Africa is recognised internationally; and 4.1.2.7 negotiate appropriate reciprocal membership agreements with other aligned professional organisations.
+4.1.3 To support and encourage the advancement of skills and knowledge and ensure Members and Associates have the appropriate competencies.
+The Institute must support lifelong learning in order that the Profession remains relevant in all services that its Members and Associates provide.
+For that purpose, it should, inter alia - 4.1.3.1 advance the theory and practice of accountancy and professional and business skills and knowledge; 4.1.3.2 monitor and contribute to developments and changes in the professional and business environments both locally and internationally; 4.1.3.3 assist Members and Associates to adapt to changes in the professional and business environments and to exploit competitive advantages; 4.1.3.4 provide professional and business information to enable Members and Associates to remain competent and competitive; 4.1.3.5 encourage Members and Associates to continuously enhance their professional and business knowledge and skills and provide; and 4.1.3.6 establish and conduct life-long learning programmes where appropriate.